All our trips are tailored by our Africa experts to meet your needs. We will create a unique offer for you - free of charge and without obligation.

 For the wine connoisseur, the Franschhoek Wine Tram tour is an excellent way to discover the real soul the Franschhoek Valley.
 Delight in this unique experience as you visit some of South Africa’s oldest and most distinguished wineries.
-From picturesque vineyards, spectacular scenery world-class cuisine and of course fine wines, this tour will surely make for a memorable experience!
+From picturesque vineyards, spectacular scenery, and, of course, some of the world's best wines, this tour will surely make for a memorable experience!

-Stellenbosch is a world-famous wine region only a stone’s throw away from Cape Town.
-Whether you visit South Africa’s leading wine region on a day trip from Cape Town, or spend several days in the area, you’ll be entranced by the beauty and aroma of Stellenbosch’s numerous, outstanding, wineries.
+Only a stone's throw away from Cape Town, Stellenbosch is a world-famous wine region known for its juicy Cabernet Sauvignon and Pinotage grapes.
+Whether you visit South Africa’s leading wine region on a day trip from Cape Town, or spend several days in the area, you’ll be entranced by the beauty and aroma of Stellenbosch’s numerous, outstanding wineries.

-Exploring this picturesque, coastal route at the south-western tip of the country, is a trip of a lifetime for travellers the world over.
-The Garden Route, running 150 miles, roughly from Port Elizabeth to Cape Town, is a feast for the eyes.
-Here you’ll find diverse landscapes and wildlife as you pass through numerous nature and marine reserves, featuring lagoons, lakes and primaeval forests.
-Of course, no coastal drive is complete without visiting a beach and some of the best in the world await you here.
+Exploring this picturesque driving route, running along the southern coastline of South Africa, is a trip of a lifetime for travellers the world over.
+Stretching across 150 miles from Port Elizabeth to Cape Town, it's a route filled with diverse landscapes and wildlife, from numerous nature to marine reserves, which feature lagoons, lakes and primaeval forests.
+Of course, no coastal drive is complete without visiting a beach – some of the best in the world await you here.

 Tsitsikamma is known for its beautiful, pristine forests brushing up against the Indian Ocean.
-Its most unique attraction could be its seaside cliffs, used for excellent, shore-based whale-watching opportunities.
+One of its most unique attractions are its seaside cliffs, used for excellent, shore-based whale-watching opportunities.
 The Tsitsikamma National Park is also a great location for hiking with short and extended trips available.
-Thrill seekers will be sure to notice that Tsitsikamma also offers the world’s highest bridge-based bungee jump as well as whitewater rafting opportunities.

-Located in the north-east of South Africa, near Kruger National Park, The Blyde River Canyon is one of the largest canyons in the world and an outstanding natural beauty of Africa.
+Located near Kruger National Park, The Blyde River Canyon is one of the largest canyons in the world and an outstanding natural beauty of Africa.
 Covered in red sandstone rock as well as lush, subtropical foliage, the canyon is truly a unique world wonder.
 Offering possibly the best view in Blyde River Canyon is the "Three Rondavels" viewpoint, overlooking the three huge, towering rock formations.